SwedbankPay/developer.swedbankpay.com/_includes/moto.md

 {% include alert-agreement-required.md %}

-MOTO (Mail Order / Telephone Order) is a purchase where you as a merchant enter the customer card details in order to make a payment.
+MOTO (Mail Order / Telephone Order) is a purchase where you as a merchant enter the payer's card details in order to make a payment.
 The card details are given over telephone or in writing, and then entered into the payment interface by the sales representative.
 Common use-cases are travel or hotel bookings, where the customer calls the sales representative to make a booking.
 This feature is only